Updated on February 19, 2021

 Commenting and Moderation Policy

 In a continued effort to engage the architecture community, NCARB encourages users to ask questions and share their own tips regarding being successful on the ARE.
 We are dedicated to this community and strive to maintain a respectful, engaging, and informative conversation.
 If you wish to participate in the community, you must follow the guidelines below:

-- Be polite, and courteous, even if you disagree.
+- Be polite and courteous, even if you disagree.
 Name calling, profanity, false or misleading content, fighting words, discriminatory epithets, harassment of any kind, bullying, gruesome language, or the like will not be tolerated and these posts will be removed.

 - All comments must come from a real person.
 Postings from fake profiles will be removed.

 - No promotions or sales, including test prep materials.
-Promotional postings of test prep provider materials or services or attempting to sell test prep materials is not allowed and will be removed.
+Promotional or sales postings of test prep provider materials or other goods and services are not allowed and will be removed.

 Moderator Response Times